robertojunnior/alura/alura-plus/readme.md

 ## :memo: Licença

-Este projeto está sob a licença MIT.
+<p>Este projeto está sob a licença MIT.
 <br>
 ---